mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 - Group that aggregation where the coverage is equal to 100%
 - Then finally,

-Basially here, you create each aggregation separately and then combine in the end.
+Basically here, you create each aggregation separately and then combine in the end.

 One option is to create a date histogram for the latest totality start time on the day of the eclipse.